jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction_connectionis.md

    send email to jsmith@company com
 ```

- Following is what the list may look like in the list of rules, where the rule name is the name of the alarm (when the alarm applies to all connections) and the name of the alarm for connection when the rule applies to the alarm on a specific connection,
+ Following is what the list may look like in the list of rules, where the rule name is *the name of the alarm* (when the alarm applies to all connections) and *the name of the alarm for connection* (when the rule applies to the alarm on a specific connection)

 ```
 Backup - Days Since Last Full Backup for M601\SQLK8